usaid-cs/yesterday-i-learned/investing.md

 ### How

 * It is a misconception that you don't pay fees when you buy your first house.
 Not so.
 [You actually pay all the fees](https://youngandthrifty.ca/real-estate-agent-commissions-decoded/) because you aren't selling anything.
 "These fees are worked in the home’s total purchase price.
 The buyer is the one who will be paying off those extra thousands of dollars (plus interest) over the next 25 years."

+## Precious metals

+* [Gold is not a good hedge against inflation](https://www.investopedia.com/articles/active-trading/031915/what-moves-gold-prices.asp), but it is an "okay" diversifier.
+Gold also retains value and purchasing power no matter what civilisation you live in.
+* Gold is not "consumed", so the quantity of gold [used for investments] increases over time.
+This causes devaluation.
+However, since gold is locked up and not consumed, the supply does not increase, either (unless something makes everybody sell gold).
+* [Gold prices tend to be random](https://www.investopedia.com/articles/active-trading/031915/what-moves-gold-prices.asp) relative to the monetary policies at the time.

 ## BitCoin